oktupol/javascript-chess/README.md

 ```
 let Pawn = function (colour) {
-    Piece.call(this, symbols.PAWN, colour);
+    Piece.call(this, identifiers.PAWN, colour);
 }
 Pawn.prototype = Object.create(Piece.prototype);
 Pawn.prototype.constructor = Pawn;
 ```

-Now you see why it's useful to be able to assign an object with different symbols for white and black.
+Now you see why it's useful to be able to assign an object with different identifiers for white and black.
 When we instantiate a `Pawn`, we no longer have to tell it how it looks like:

 ```
 let myPawn = new Pawn(colours.WHITE);